oarepo/oarepo-ui/docs/docs/layout/configuration.md

     "props": {
       "className": "list of html classes",
       "style": "html style element, prefer 'classes'"
+      "itemClassName": "list of html classes to insert to the child element", "itemStyle": "style to insert to the child element",
       // Other properties accepted by the component.
     },
     // Describes how individual list items should be rendered